slimphp/Slim-Website/docs/v3/tutorial/first-app.md

     $response = $this->view->render($response, 'tickets.phtml', ['tickets' => $tickets, 'router' => $this->router]);
 ```

 With the `/tickets/{id}` route having a friendly name, and the router now available in our template, this is what makes the `pathFor()` call in our template work.
 By supplying the `id`, this gets used as a named placeholder in the URL pattern, and the correct URL for linking to that route with those values is created.
 This feature is brilliant for readable template URLs and is even better if you ever need to change a URL format for any reason - no need to grep templates to see where it's used.
-This approach is definitely recomended, especially for links you'll use a lot.
+This approach is definitely recommended, especially for links you'll use a lot.

 ## Where Next?